The scope and sequence of the SILO project seeks to articulate essential STEM knowledge and skills throughout the primary years.

 |

-investigations and make observations using the senses.”
-(ACSIS011)
+investigations safely and make observations using their senses."

 |